GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/README.md

 Clicking on the links above will direct you to the individual files which describe the particular section of the Dashboard and the data it displays.

+#### The following steps describe how to set up a working dashboard in Data Studio that reports on the BigQuery audit logs for your GCP organization.

 ### Prerequisites
 Create a dataset in BigQuery in the project you will be exporting logs to.
 You can give it a custom name.
 For the sake of simplicity we will be referring to the dataset as "BigQuery Audit".